-Detecting, Identifying, and Controlling unwanted sources of contamination in injectable protein drug products requires a multi-tool approach that focuses on not just the product, but also the manufacturing equipment and environment.
-SentrySciences has the expert knowledge and personnel to help detect sub-visible particles in biologic drug products and to comply with USP<787> Sub-visible Particles in Protein Therapeutic Injections and USP<788> Particulate Matter in Injections.
+Detecting, Identifying, and Controlling unwanted sources of contamination in injectable protein drug products requires a multi-tool approach that focuses on the product, but also the manufacturing equipment and environment.
+SentrySciences has the expert knowledge, products and personnel to help detect sub-visible particles in biologic drug products and to comply with USP<787> Sub-visible Particles in Protein Therapeutic Injections and USP<788> Particulate Matter in Injections.
 We can help you identify and quantify protein aggregation and develop strategies to control it in your drug product.

-At SentrySciences, we understand the analytical challenges of compliance with USP <787> and USP <788> requirements for sub-visible particulates.
+At SentrySciences, we understand the analytical challenges of compliance with USP<787> and USP<788> requirements for sub-visible particulates.
 Light Obscuration (LO), currently the only approved compendial method for sub-visible particle testing for injectable drug lot release, is significantly challenged by inherent protein particles.
 The LO method has technical limitations that result in under-counting and under-sizing of translucent, low-contrast inherent product particles due to refractive index-matching issues.
 Orthogonal methods such as Flow Imaging Microscopy and Background Membrane Imaging do not suffer from these refractive-index-matching limitations.
-These imaging-based methods provide quantitative information for particle size and count, but they lack a robust algorithm capable of analyzing the unique textural and morphological features of images of protein aggregates.
+These imaging-based methods provide quantitative information for particle size and count, but they lack a robust algorithm capable of analyzing the unique textural and morphological features embedded within images of protein aggregation.

 Because they are injections, protein therapeutics are subject to the same GMP and related quality regulations that apply to small and large molecule parenteral products.
 Fortunately, providing and installing validated total particle, viable particle, and environmental monitoring systems in aseptic fill-finish environments has been a core business at SentrySciences since our founding over 10 years ago.